 Dental porcelains and ceramics are superior to metals with respect to corrosion, galvanism, and biocompatibility.
 Emergence profiles are less likely to be over-contoured, as is often the result with metal-ceramic restorations in an effort to mask metal sub-structure.

 The conclusions of many studies are that porcelain surfaces accumulate much less dental plaque compared to resin composites, gold alloys, and amalgams.
 In addition, the plaque formed on ceramic surfaces is of healthier composition.
+Hence, while looking very natural, as shown in very conservative cases as shown on a separate page that shows a case where healthy and refreshed-looking teeth are created without changing their general "personality."

-Note the short lateral incisor in the pre-operative picture on the left side.
+Note the differences in tooth size when his pre-operative photographic pictures were taken during his first consultation.
+The progression of the angulation of the central axes of the anterior teeth appears irregular as well.
+The left lateral incisor was shorter than the right lateral incisor.
 After placement of the porcelain veneers, the relative proportions of the neighboring teeth were more harmonic.
 The smile line became more aligned with the inside border of the lower lip.

 Even more veneers, and info about lumineers.